getify/You-Dont-Know-JS/async & performance/apB.md

 sq.stop();
 ```

-**Note:** The `this` binding reference inside the `setup(..)` handler is the same `sq` reactive sequence, so you can use the `this` reference to add to the reactive sequence definition, call methods like `stop()`, etc.
+**Note:** The `this` binding reference inside the `setup(..)` handler is the same `sq` reactive sequence, so you can use the `this` reference to add to the reactive sequence definition, call methods like `stop()`, and so on.

-Here's an example from the node.js world, using reactive sequences to handle incoming HTTP requests:
+Here's an example from the Node.js world, using reactive sequences to handle incoming HTTP requests:

 ```js
 var server = http.createServer();